Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

 ((KeyControl)Keyboard.current["space"]).isPressed
 ```

 Note: Keys are identified by physical layout not according to the current language mapping of the keyboard.
-To query the name of the key according to the language mapping, use `KeyControl.displayName`.
+To query the name of the key according to the language mapping, use [`KeyControl.displayName`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_displayName).

 ### [`UnityEngine.Input.GetKeyDown`](https://docs.unity3d.com/ScriptReference/Input.GetKeyDown.html)

+Use [`ButtonControl.wasPressedThisFrame`](../api/UnityEngine.InputSystem.Controls.ButtonControl.html#UnityEngine_InputSystem_Controls_ButtonControl_wasPressedThisFrame) on the corresponding key:

 ```
 // Using KeyControl property directly.